Polymer Clay Snake Bangles, Coiled Bracelets, and Scale Texture

 If the inner diameter changes after the scales are already in place, the pattern distorts fast and the bracelet stops looking intentional.
 Check the circle first so the intended fit is set up before the decorative skin goes on.

-Bracelet mandrel for jewelry making is useful here because it gives you one repeatable wrist curve to work against instead of guessing the diameter by eye.
+Bracelet mandrel for jewelry making is useful here because it gives you one repeatable fist-clearance curve to work against instead of guessing the diameter by eye.

 Keep The Inside Smooth And The Outside Decorative